quicwg/multipath/draft-ietf-quic-multipath.md

 the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.
-An endpoint that receives a PATH_CHALLENGE and does not want to establish this path should immediately close the path by sending a PATH_ABANDON on another path, as specified in section {{path-close}}.
+An endpoint that receives a PATH_CHALLENGE and does not want to establish this path is expected to close the path by sending a PATH_ABANDON on another path, as specified in section {{path-close}}.

 MP_ACK frames (defined in {{mp-ack-frame}}) can be returned on any path.